-Nonsurgical treatments for mild cases of tennis elbow include rest, cold and heat therapy, anti-inflammatory medications, corticosteroid injections, and physical therapy.
-These treatments may help you manage tennis elbow symptoms.
+Nonsurgical treatments for mild cases include rest, cold and heat therapy, anti-inflammatory medications, corticosteroid injections, and physical therapy.
+These treatments may help you manage your symptoms.

-Most patients can return home immediately after surgery for tennis elbow.
+Most patients can return home immediately after surgery.
 The recovery period lasts for approximately four to six months, after which you can return to physical activity involving the affected elbow.

-If you’re struggling with symptoms of tennis elbow, contact us today to learn more about the treatment options available to you.
+If you’re struggling with symptoms, contact us today to learn more about the treatment options available to you.